-Jake Carvey has been producing and directing computer animation for broadcast, film and games since 1994.
+Jake Carvey has been creating compelling imagery for broadcast, film and games since 1994.
 3D animation was a logical culmination of his passionate interest in diverse disciplines, from set and lighting design, to interactive design and writing.
 He is obsessed with the development, practice and teaching of techniques and strategies for consistently delivering high production values within small studio environments.
 As president of Spin Cycle Animation & FX, he led the animation team responsible for creating and producing well over 100 unique animated promos for Kids’ WB!, harvesting truckloads of industry awards along the way.

 “We had a number of spots to do, and time was tight.
 Jake was able to get the work to client on time and of high quality.
 We were able to work under some tight deadlines, but come out with work that exceeded the expectations of the client, and made us proud of the work we did.
 Being organized and efficient and being able to give articulate directions so we can go and do the best work we could , has made working with Jake a pleasure.”